the home of cult football

 A points deduction in pre-season meant that Bournemouth started the new season on -17 points and they only reached 0 points in early December.
 Things were looking bleak for the Dorset club, when, on New Year’s Eve in 2008, Eddie Howe, who was the Centre of Excellence manager, was named as the caretaker manager of Bournemouth’s first team.

-The following season Bournemouth were under new owners and Howe, who had become a fan favourite, remained in charge.
+Howe came across as a very intelligent person, and coach, making some astute transfer signings.
+It was a remarkable turn around for the club under such a young coach, and he continued to impress the footballing world during the following season.
+Bournemouth were now under new owners and Howe, who had become a fan favourite, remained in charge.
 Under his guidance, Bournemouth’s fortunes were turned around and despite nearly being relegated the previous season, the Cherries found themselves in the automatic promotion places and heading up to League One.

 Howe left Bournemouth in January 2011 to take over as manager of Burnley, leading the Clarets to eighth place in the second half of the 2010/11 season.
 In his first full season in charge at Turf Moor, Howe took the Lancashire club to 13th place in the Championship.
 This was to be his only full season in charge, as events off the field would see the Englishman return to Bournemouth.
 In March 2012 Howe’s mother, Anne, passed away and in October 2012, after what he described as a "difficult six months", he left Burnley to return to Bournemouth.

 His return brought instant success for the Cherries, as they finished second in League One in the 2012/13 season, one point behind champions Doncaster Rovers.
 His first season managing the club in the Championship saw them finish comfortably in 10th.